pynufft/pynufft/doc/source/misc/julia.rst

 - Plan NUFFT

-Please refer to the examples in :doc:`../getstart`.
+Please refer to the examples in Tutorial.

 - Load Julia images and tests